simplynarx/Simply-CHIP8/README.md

   <img src="https://github.com/simplynarx/Simply-CHIP8/assets/123662551/1207f9b9-e77c-4d44-b846-b727d8034c14" alt="animated">
 </p>

 Simply-Chip8 is a basic Chip-8 interpreter/emulator, written from scratch in C and built for Linux.
-It emulates all CPU instructions as they appeared on the COSMAC VIP!
+It emulates all CPU instructions as they appeared on the COSMAC VIP.

 ### Usage
 ```